ialex32x/duktape-unity/README.md

 - friendly interface for AddComponent/GetComponent
 ![type definition files](res/type_definition_3.png)

-# environments
+# Environments
-if you use typescript, install typescript at first
+If you use typescript, install typescript at first
 ```shell
 npm install -g typescript
 ```

-if you need to compile duktape source code, python/pip/pyyaml is prerequisites.
+If you need to compile duktape source code, python/pip/pyyaml is prerequisites.
 ```shell
 pip install pyyaml